benjamib/benjamib.github.io/_projects/Project1.md

 title: "Command-ui"
 date: 2016-08-17
 type: "Rocket"
-description: "Command-ui is a retro style text based adventure set in space."
+description: "Command-ui is a retro style text based adventure set in space.
+It is currently under development and can be found at [Command-ui](https://github.com/benjamib/command-ui)"
 time: "100h"
 difficulty: "Very Hard"
 ---